KaiYan289/MIR-Bench/README.md

 ### &#x2B1C; Whitebox

-For whitebox part: all data can be accessed at both Huggingface (link to be announced!) and ./eval folder.
+For whitebox part: all data can be accessed at both Huggingface and ./eval folder.
 The data are in .parquet format (recommend to handle with the pandas library), which contains the following columns:

 **prompt:** the input for LLMs.